wp-plugins/spnbabble/readme.txt

 == Installation ==

 1. Download the plugin and extract the contents of the plugin
-2. You will have a folder called SPNBabble and inside the folder spnbabble.php
+2. You will have a folder called SPNbabble and inside the folder spnbabble.php
 3. Upload this folder to wp-content/plugins/ directory.
-4. Go to the Plugins page in your WordPress Admin area and click 'Activate' for SPNBabble.
+4. Go to the Plugins page in your WordPress Admin area and click 'Activate' for SPNbabble.
-5. Go to the Settings >> SPNBabble Options to enter a Title, User/pass and turn the plugin on.
+5. Go to the Settings >> SPNbabble Options to enter a Title, User/pass and turn the plugin on.

 == Configuration ==

-Login to your wordpress admin and under "Settings >> SPNBabble" you can enter a title or keyword, username and password and turn the plugin on or off anytime.
+Login to your wordpress admin and under "Settings >> SPNbabble" you can enter a title or keyword, username and password and turn the plugin on or off anytime.
 This way you control when your blogs are converted into mini blogs.

 == Frequently Asked Questions ==